5 ways to experience Alvar Aalto in the Jyväskylä Region

 Photo: Tero Takalo-Eskola

-Culture in the Aalto spirit
+5. Culture and sport in the Aalto spirit